chnert/eCommerceAPI/README.md

 The API is still under development.
 Planned additions include:

-* Proper user registration and authentication
+* Connect login to real registered users (password verification against stored hash)
-* Password hashing
+* Extract authenticated user ID from JWT claims and use it across protected routes
 * User roles and authorization
 * Product update and deletion
 * Shopping cart functionality